-- To change the domicile of the Company from the State of South Dakota to the State of Delaware (the "Reincorporation") by merging the Company with and into its recently formed and wholly owned subsidiary, InterActive Inc., a Delaware corporation ("InterActive Delaware"); and - Such other business as may properly come before the meeting, or any adjournment or adjournments thereof.
+- 1. To change the domicile of the Company from the State of South Dakota to the State of Delaware (the "Reincorporation") by merging the Company with and into a newly to be formed and wholly owned subsidiary, InterActive Inc., a Delaware corporation ("InterActive Delaware"); and - 2.
+Such other business as may properly come before the meeting, or any adjournment or adjournments thereof.